sf-sea-lions-2015/javascript-todos-1-0-core-features-challenge-1/README.md

 This challenge is designed to introduce you to JavaScript the language before we introduce features of the web browser.

+## How you should work

+0. Open the HTML file in this repo in chrome
+0. Open the chrome developer tools
+0. Go to the sources tab and open the console
+0. Write code in the js file in this repo
+0. Reload the page to run your code
+0. rinse and repeat.

 ### Release 1

 Impliment the following API: